The yield of watermelon per acre:

 I am doing so “with the hope that ANY struggling farmer who reads this, will turnaround his fortunes for the better.”

 Therefore—if you’ve come here to know about the potential yield per acre of watermelon—you’re at the right place.

 - I’ll share ALL I know about watermelon farming in Kenya,

-- the potential Yield watermelon is capable of giving…
+- the potential watermelon yield an acre is capable of giving…

 - So that you can get insane yields like farmers in the, China, Iran, USA, Turkey, Israel and other top watermelon producing countries.